 SPECIAL ADMISSION STUDENT: a concurrently enrolled minor attending public, private or home school who is also taking classes at a college in the District.

-Special Admission students register behind other groups as designated by state mandate.
+Special Admission students register behind other groups as designated by Ed Code 76001(e)(1).
 Where the District has an MOU with specific high schools that designate them as partners in a “middle college high school” agreement, the students from those high schools will be afforded priority over other special admission students.

 ASSIGNMENT OF ENROLLMENT PRIORITIES IN THE VENTURA COUNTY COMMUNITY COLLEGE DISTRICT Pursuant to Title 5 Sections 58106, 58108; Education Code Section 66025.8 et. seq. within the Ventura County Community College District, priority registration appointments are assigned based on the following criteria and in the following order: